 Methoxyisoflavone is a member of the family of flavonoids (isoflavones).
-Isoflavones are naturally occurring, hormonally active substances found primarily in soy.
+An isoflavone is a naturally occurring, hormonally active substance found primarily in soy.
 Chemical modifications of isoflavones have been studied as possible alternative treatments for various conditions.
-One of these, ipriflavone, was developed primarily for treating osteoporosis.
-Methoxyisoflavone is a chemical derivative of ipriflavone but it is marketed as a bodybuilding aid.
+One of these, ipriflavone, is a treatment for osteoporosis.
+Methoxyisoflavone is a chemical derivative of ipriflavone, and it is marketed as a bodybuilding aid.

-Ipriflavone is a synthetic isoflavone which may be used to inhibit bone resorption, maintain bone density and to prevent osteoporosis in postmenopausal women.
-Ipriflavone does have a definite anabolic property.
-It's anabolic effect stems from its ability to dramatically increase nitrogen retention, independent of calorie intake.
-This is huge from a bodybuilding standpoint – one of the keys to growth is maintaining a positive nitrogen balance.
+Ipriflavone is a synthetic isoflavone.
+It inhibits bone resorption and maintains bone density.
+In addition, it prevents osteoporosis in postmenopausal women.
+Ipriflavone has a definite anabolic property.
+It’s anabolic effect stems from its ability to dramatically increase nitrogen retention, independent of calorie intake.
+This is huge from a bodybuilding standpoint.
+In fact, one of the keys to growth is maintaining a positive nitrogen balance.

-Going back to Methoxy, in a U.S. patent, the developers based on preliminary animal research, claim that it has muscle-building and bone-building effects without the side effects seen with anabolic steroids.
+Let’s get back to Methoxy.
+In a U.S. patent, the developers based their claims on preliminary animal research.
+Furthermore, the claim is that it has muscle-building and bone-building effects.
+In addition, there are no side effects as seen with anabolic steroids.

-These flavones, both Methoxy and Ipriflavone, were originally discovered and patented by Chinoin, a Hungarian pharmaceutical company that did nothing more with them after completing the initial research and acquiring a patent on them.
+The flavones Methoxy and Ipriflavone were originally discovered and patented by Chinoin.
+In addition, this Hungarian pharmaceutical company did nothing more with them after completing the initial research and acquiring a patent on them.
 They just put it on the shelf and forgot about it!
-This compound was locked up with a patent that expired in 1997!
+In fact, this compound was locked up with a patent that expired in 1997!
 When the patent expired and researchers read the paperwork-well, they were impressed!

 - Increases protein synthesis and lean mass.